hyperspy/hyperspy-bundle/README.md

 ## Portable distribution

-HyperSpy Bundle does not interact with any other Python installation, so it can be safely installed alongside other Python distributions.
-Since it is a portable distribution, it can be installed on external harddrive or it can be moved to any other folder.
+The portable version of the HyperSpy Bundle does not interact with other Python installation, and it can be safely installed alongside other Python distributions.
+As a portable distribution, no shortcut is installed and it can be installed on external harddrive or it can be moved to any other folder.

 ### Installation